mvegter/Bookkeeping-Client/cpp-tizen/doc/README.md

  *ApiInformation* | API information *ArrayOfLogsResponse* | Response containing multiple logs.
  *ArrayOfLogsResponseMeta* | The metadata related to an array of logs response.
+ *ArrayOfSubsystemsResponse* | Response containing multiple subsystems.
+ *ArrayOfSubsystemsResponseMeta* | The metadata related to an array of logs response.
  *ArrayOfTagsResponse* | Response containing multiple tags.
  *CreateLog* | Describes an intervention or an event that happened.
+ *CreateSubsystem* | A label attached to something for the purpose of identification.
  *CreateTag* | A label attached to something for the purpose of identification.
  *DeployInformation* | Deploy information
  *Error* | An Error object.